• Skip to primary navigation

 You can also customize this recipe with your favorite flavors.
 This is a basic phirni recipe with kesar that I am posting but there are many variations to phirni like Rose Phirni, Pistachio Phirni, Almond Phirni, Kesar Phirni or with fruits like Mango, Orange Phirni or even Tender Coconut Phirni etc.

-phirni served in small glass cups
+phirni served in small clay bowls

 Phirni Ingredients